bufbuild/protobuf-es/docs/runtime_api.md

 let user = new User();
 any.unpackTo(user); // true

-// Alternative: Unpack an Any using a type registry const typeRegistry = createRegistry(User, Timestamp);
+// Alternative: Unpack an Any using a type registry: const typeRegistry = createRegistry(User, Timestamp);
 any.unpack(typeRegistry); // Message of type User